claimed-framework/community/contribution_process.md

 We may ask you to improve your PR if necessary.
 Once ready, it will be merged by one of the core committers.

+Every major functionality addition or change must be covered by a test added to the repositories automated test suite.
+Please see [example](https://github.com/claimed-framework/component-library/blob/master/component-library/run_tests.py).